LarsNorlander/dev-diary/manning-deep-learning.md

 ### 11:16 PM

 So, didn't get the time to study today coz I went to IKEA to get some furniture.
 Took a while assembling stuff (and quite the cut on my finger) but now, my desk is so clean and clutter free.
 I guess that would help a bit to concentrate on studying.
 I'll definitely put a bunch of effort tomorrow.
 (Assuming nothing comes up.)

+## October 28, 2018

+### 8:13 PM

+Got to read up and finish the second chapter of Grokking Deep Learning.
+Now I properly understand the difference between supervised and unsupervised learning.
+Not only that, I also found out that there's Parametric and Non-Parametric learning.
+I look forward especially to Chapter 3, where things will start to become really hands on.